cedra-labs/move-contract-examples/fa-example/README.md

 ## Aptos Module Details

-The Move contract implements a fungible token with the following functions:
+The Move contract implements a fungible asset with the following functions:

 - `mint`: Mints new tokens to a specified account (only callable by admin)
 - `transfer`: Transfers tokens between accounts